Murder of John Edwards: State

 After Cole's death warrant was issued, his lawyers filed appeals with hopes of staving off his upcoming execution.
-They raised the fact that since his stay at the age of 17, Cole was a victim of abuse at the Arthur G. Dozier School for Boys, a reform school for troubled youths, and Cole's traumatic experiences were not being raised during his trial as factors that would have spared him the death sentence and also enable the jury to duly consider before deciding on his sentence at an earlier stage.
-However, the prosecution argued that these claims were already considered during his previous appeals from the past few years and were hardly new, and they were not being accepted by the courts in each and every past hearing regarding this matter.
+They raised the fact that since his stay at the age of 17, Cole was a victim of abuse at the Florida School for Boys, a reform school for troubled youths, and Cole's traumatic experiences were not being raised during his trial as factors that would have spared him the death sentence and also enable the jury to duly consider before deciding on his sentence at an earlier stage.
+However, the prosecution argued that these claims were already considered during his previous appeals from the past few years and were hardly new, and they were rejected by the courts in each and every past hearing regarding this matter.

 On August 8, 2024, Marion County Circuit Judge Robert Hodges ruled that the arguments of Cole's lawyers should be rejected, since the evidence was not new and they were already being rejected in prior appeals before this stage.
 He additionally rejected that a new law compensating victims of abuse from the school should allow a fresh review of Cole's case.

 A follow-up appeal was submitted to the Florida Supreme Court.
 Cole's lawyers argued before the Supreme Court that their client was diagnosed with Parkinson's disease and his symptoms of involuntary movements would affect the placement of intravenous lines necessary in carrying out his death sentence, and it would lead to a "substantial risk of illness by injury and needless suffering".
-However, this argument was already raised in their previous appeal before Justice Hodges in the lower courts of Marion County, as the judge rejected this evidence as "untimely" and without merit because Cole chose to reveal it right after the signing of his death warrant despite having a long window of opportunity to raise it much earlier before this present stage, and it was mere speculation that he might suffer because of his involuntary body movements, in addition to his failure of showing "that medical personnel have previously had problems finding a vein in his arm or that he has previously suffered pain during the placement of an intravenous line".
+However, this argument was already raised in their previous appeal before Justice Hodges in the lower courts of Marion County, as the judge rejected this evidence as "untimely" and without merit because Cole chose to reveal it right after the signing of his death warrant despite having significant opportunity to raise it much earlier, and it was mere speculation that he might suffer because of his involuntary body movements, in addition to his failure of showing "that medical personnel have previously had problems finding a vein in his arm or that he has previously suffered pain during the placement of an intravenous line".

 On August 23, 2024, the Florida Supreme Court unanimously rejected the appeal of Cole.